 Dr. Bao.
-Pursuant to Dr. Bao's employment agreement that took effect in May 2016, if he is terminated without cause or if he resigns for good reason, subject to his execution of a separation agreement with an effective release of claims in favor of us and continued compliance with certain restrictive covenants set forth in such employment agreement and the PIIA, he is entitled to continued payment of his base salary for six months following the termination, employee benefit coverage for up to six months, full vesting of 50% of his then unvested equity awards, and reimbursement of expenses owed to him through the date of his termination.
+Pursuant to Dr. Bao's employment agreement that took effect in connection with our initial public offering, if he is terminated without cause or if he resigns for good reason, subject to his execution of a separation agreement with an effective release of claims in favor of us and continued compliance with certain restrictive covenants set forth in such employment agreement and the PIIA, he is entitled to continued payment of his base salary for six months following the termination, employee benefit coverage for up to six months, full vesting of 50% of his then unvested equity awards, and reimbursement of expenses owed to him through the date of his termination.